CuteSuwakoFroggyThighs/Kubinashi-Randomization/README.md

 # Future Ideas

-The release will absolutely be updated some time in the next few days to include options for the Omake password stages.
-Currently they're not included due to a desire to finally publish the project.
+~~The release will absolutely be updated some time in the next few days to include options for the Omake password stages.
+Currently they're not included due to a desire to finally publish the project.~~ Finished and implemented.

 Possibly in the future, I'll look into including stages from Cirno, Rumia, and Seija's respective modes.
 That's a bit more work and will require adding doors to make sure the game is always possible to complete.